jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 At the same time, Prometheus, InfluxDB, and Grafana have made storing and visualizing metrics a very easy task.
-Even for that small application that you're developing in your laptop.
+Even for that small application that you're developing on your laptop.